SVI-Capstone/svi_capstone/README.md

 ## Initial Thoughts & Hypotheses

-1. For a defined community is the average number of COVID cases per 100k is the same across CDC SVI Range Categories?
+1. Is the average number of COVID cases per 100k is the same across CDC SVI Range Categories?

-2. For a defined community is there a correlation between raw_svi and number of cases per 100k?
+2. Is there a correlation between raw_svi and number of cases per 100k?

-3. For a defined community is SVI a uesfull feature for predicting number of cases per 100k?
+3. Is SVI a uesfull feature for predicting number of cases per 100k?

-4. For a defined community are the individual components of SVI better at predicting COVID cases then the rank score?
+4. Are the individual components of SVI better at predicting COVID cases then the rank score?

 5. Are the features identfied as important in the prediction of COVID cases per 100k consistant across communities (similar size and SVI score)?